Types of Hearing Aids

-As a hearing aid specialist AccuQuest is proud to sell, fit, and service some of the most advanced and best hearing aids ever.
+AccuQuest is proud to sell, fit, and service some of the most advanced hearing aids ever.
 Hearing aids come in many different sizes and styles.
-Some styles are designed to fit in virtually any ear, and others require custom ear-molds to personalize the fit.
+Some are designed to fit in virtually any ear, and others require custom ear-molds to personalize the fit.
 The question of what the best hearing aids and most appropriate for you will be answered by a combination of factors including: lifestyle, hearing loss severity, cosmetic preferences, and budget.Your audiologist* or hearing aid specialist will provide you with a thorough evaluation and consultation to help you determine the best solution for getting you back to better hearing.
-Nevertheless, it’s nice to have an idea of what your options are and what the best hearing aids are before you go in for your appointment with one of these friendly professionals.
+Nevertheless, it’s nice to have an idea of what your options are and what the best hearing aids are before you go in for your appointment with one of our friendly professionals.
 Here is a quick run down of the different types and styles of hearing aids.

-These hearing aids can barely be seen by others.
-The hearing device is housed in a tiny shell that fits comfortably and completely into each ear canal.
+CIC hearing aids can barely be seen by others as they are housed within a tiny shell that fits comfortably and completely into each ear canal.
 The device is removed from the ear canal by pulling a tiny cord.
-Where these miniature aids are both powerful and cosmetically appealing, some features, such as manual volume control, are not available because the devices are so small.
-These hearing aids may be a little difficult to operate especially if the user has poor dexterity.
-This type of hearing aid typically uses size 10 batteries.
+These miniature hearing devices are both powerful and cosmetically appealing, however, but they lack some features, such as manual volume control, due to its small size.
+Completely-In-Canal hearing aids may be a little difficult to operate, especially if the user has poor dexterity.
+These hearing aids are suitable for mild to moderate hearing losses.

 You now know a little more about your hearing aid options and the best hearing aids on the market.
 Selecting the hearing aid that is right for you is a critical step on the path to better hearing, but it is just one step.
 We invite you to see What to Expect at your appointment to see more.
-If you don’t have an appointment yet, schedule your complimentary hearing evaluation with a friendly and highly trained hearing aid specialist near you by calling toll-free at 1-888-912-5566.
+If you don’t have an appointment yet, schedule your complimentary hearing evaluation with a friendly and highly trained hearing aid specialist near you by calling (888) 264-2882.